SurajBilgi/SurajB-FaceRecognition/README.md

   - Company : Safepro video research labs pvt ltd
   - Role : Computer Vision Engineer

+# Assignment (Problem Statement):

+  ## Title: Face recognition with Mask and Face(Name) detection

+  -     Face to be recognised with & without mask and Name using the webcam resource.
+  -     Mask and without mask to be detected.
+  -     Person name to be detected.
+  -     Connect this to a simple UI
+  -     Upload to Google drive for our review.

 # A very Simple Gui app for Face Detection